1.American Express Cobalt® Card

 Final Words

-In summary, when choosing the best rewards credit card for your needs this March 2026, it's essential to consider how your spending habits align with the card's benefits.
-Take time to compare the options available to you and make an informed decision that maximizes your rewards and enhances your financial strategy.
+As you consider the best rewards credit cards this April in Canada, remember to evaluate your spending habits and prioritize the benefits that align with your lifestyle.
+Take time to compare your options carefully, ensuring you make an informed decision that maximizes your rewards potential.

 Frequently Asked Questions

-Earn 1,250 Membership Rewards points for each monthly billing period in which you spend $750 on your Card.
+Earn 1,250 Membership Rewards® points for each monthly billing period in the first year where you spend at least CA$750 in net purchases.

-Earn 4% cash back on groceries, gas, and electric vehicle charging, 2% on dining, transportation, and recurring payments, and 1% on all other purchases.
+Earn Scene+ points on groceries, dining, entertainment, and transit, with 6% on dining and groceries and 1% on all other purchases.

 You can apply for a rewards credit card online through the provider's website.
-Be prepared to provide personal information, including your income, employment details, and financial history.
+Be prepared to provide personal information, financial details, and possibly your credit history to complete the application.